-Once enabled, Radeon ReLive provides many customizable settings for hotkeys, recording, streaming, and overlay.
-All of which can be accessed from within the feature's designated tab.
+Once enabled, Radeon ReLive provides many customizable hotkeys for; Live Streaming, Recording and Scene, all of which can be accessed from within the feature's designated tab.

 Before you can begin capturing gameplay it is important to configure the options available within the Radeon ReLive, Global tab to suit your preferences.
 These options include:

 - Borderless Region Capture